soeyehtet1993/Linux-Labs/README.md

 # Linux-Labs

-This repository is the collection of labs during the journey of RedHat Certified System Administrator
+This repository is the collection of labs during the journey of Learning Linux System Administration